WhatsApp cofounder Brian Acton calls himself a ‘sellout’ for taking Facebook‘s cash

 While both Acton and Koum were averse to advertising, Facebook’s primary business model is based on ads, so it should perhaps have come as little surprise when WhatsApp‘s new owner began pushing for ways to monetize the app through advertising.
 The in-fighting came to a head last year when Acton walked out of Facebook, leaving behind around $850 million worth of unvested stock.
 Earlier this year, Koum revealed he was also planning to leave the company, though he has still been turning up for work intermittently to ensure he receives the remainder of his Facebook payout.

 Both Acton and Koum have remained largely quiet about the exact nature of their feelings toward Facebook, though it has been fairly obvious where their emotions lie.
-Earlier this year, Acton invested $50 million in encrypted messaging app Signal, while also helping set up the Signal Foundation, where he will serve as executive chair.
+Earlier this year, Acton invested $50 million in encrypted messaging app Signal while also helping set up the Signal Foundation, where he will serve as executive chair.
 A month later, following the Facebook and Cambridge Analytica scandal, Acton tweeted that it was time to delete Facebook.

 It is time. #deletefacebook